patrikhaslum/INVAL/tests/README.md

 are also the same as in standard PDDL).
 Running inval with option -mo enables validation of multi-objective problems.

+## Directory `ppddl/`

+Examples of probabilistic planning (PPDDL) problems, and policies.

+`mk31{a,b}.pddl` are the two examples in Figure 3.1a and 3.1b, respectively, of Mausam and Kolobov's book ("Planning with Markov Decision Processes", Morgan & Claypool 2012).
+The same policy, `mk31.pol`, works for both examples.

 ## Directory `typing/`

 Example problems to illustrate some areas of confusion over the